Home / Blog / Vermeer Boring Machine Price Guide: Find the HDD for Your Price Range

 Directional drill, directional boring machines, trenchless drill, tomatO, tomAto - we can all agree that these machines are a mainstay in the construction world.
 Whether you’re laying pipelines, installing cable, or doing a similar task, these machines are hard to beat if you're looking for precision, and Vermeer is one of the obvious leaders of the charge.

 When looking to buy a directional drill, obviously, cost is a significant consideration, but you also want to be sure that you’re buying the right model for the job.
 New drilling rigs can be expensive, but in some cases, reliability is a must.
 In other cases, where a machine will be under less daily stress or the budget is tighter, used equipment is the best option.
-This guide explores the market for directional drills, highlighting pricing, features, and key considerations for making a purchase you won’t regret.
+A directional drill machine can cost anywhere between $100,000 to $1,200,000.
+That's a huge range.
+This guide will explore the market for directional drills, highlighting pricing, features, and considerations you should consider in order to help you make a purchase that you will be happy with.

 Understanding Vermeer Directional Drill Prices